thewoolleyman/workspaces-server-setup/README.md

     - Pick `sda` for bootloader installation (creates ~1GB FAT32 partition)
     - Create 1000GB ext4 partition with mount point of `/` (leaving ~900 GB free for future partitions)
 - Create account
-    - Username: `cwoolley` (same as my main dev laptop, so I don't have to specify username for SSH)
+    - Username: `cwoolley` (same as my main dev laptop, so I don't have to specify username for SSH, just host.
+If your username is different you can configure it in your ssh config)
     - Computer name: `poweredge`
 - Wait for install to finish, then restart, and wait for reboot and welcome screen
 - Take all defaults and finish